muses-code-js/js-xmas-edition/instructions/level1.md

   And last step for errors - let's display them out to user.

   TODO: Let's add our errors inside of the `errorsBlock` container that we have on `index.html` page for you.
-If you check on it you will see that we have seperate paragraphs for each error with the class same as our key.
+If you check on it you will see that we have separate paragraphs for each error with the class same as our key.
 So you can target out `errorsBlock` and class with key value.
 You can add errors to them using `innerHTML` method.

   When you submit form you will get your errors out for the fields you made mistake in.
   Feel free to polish css in any way you like.

   TODO: we can remove `console.log(errors[key]);` from `handleErrors` function now, as we have our errors displayed on the screen now.

   PS: it is always good to clean up all `console.log` from your code if you have any when you finish.

-9. A bit of on Success interactivity
+9.A bit of on Success interactivity
 ====================================

   Time came to play around with what will happen on success.
   We created for you a block with class name `on-success`.

   TODO: 1.Create a variable `onSuccessWindow` in your `handleErrors` function and make it equal to element from the page with class `on-success`.

   TODO: 2.When we have no errors and printing out `Success`, remove class `hiddenWindow` from `onSuccessWindow` using `classList` method.
 As we added classes before to errors fields.

   Now you will see a pop up window if all fields are filled in correct.
   If you go to `index.html` page and look into `on-success` element you will see that we have 2 buttons there with `onClick` event handlers and they both have different functions.
 Let's create them so we can get on the next level!

   TODO: 1.Create function `hideOnSuccessWindow` which will get our `on-success` element out of the page and add class `hiddenWindow` to it.

   TODO: 2.Create function `redirectToWishlist` which will redirect us to `wish-list.html` page.
 We can do it with help of `window.location.href`.